 - Real comparisons between SOC and COC quotes?

 Read the full report now by clicking on the banner below:

 Essentially a container is considered a COC container when the carrier (container liner or steamship line) owns it and controls the majority of the entire transport chain.

 COCs are normally used for standard shipments on stretches with a lot of cargo flow.
 There’s little to no incentive for using your own container if the carrier has ample boxes available.
 And if you at the same time pay a fair price for the end-to-end move.

-When to use a COC container?
+When to use SOC container

-Benefits of SOC container
+3 main benefits of SOC container

 ⚡️Control of supply: